chucklesb/level_wake-on-lan/README.md

 | MacAddress | (none)        |
 | TargetCidr | (none)        |

-> [!NOTE] Important
+> [!NOTE]
-> Make note of the webhook trigger URL and authorization token, as we'll need those for the next step.
+> IMPORTANT: Make note of the webhook trigger URL and authorization token, as we'll need those for the next step.

 ![Webhook-URL-Token](img/Webhook-URL-Token.png)